themsaid/ibis/readme.md

 ~~~

 ### Adding a cover image
-To use a cover image, add a `cover.jpg` in the `assets/` directory (or a `cover.html` file if you'd prefer a HTML-based cover page).
+To use a cover image, add a `cover.jpg` in the `assets/` directory (or a `cover.html` file if you'd prefer an HTML-based cover page).
 If you don't want a cover image, delete these files.
-If your cover is in a PNG format you can store the file in the `assets/` directory and then in the `ibis.php` file you can adjust the `cover` configuration where you can set the cover file name, for example:
+If your cover is in a PNG format, you can store the file in the `assets/` directory, and then in the `ibis.php` file, you can adjust the `cover` configuration where you can set the cover file name, for example:

 ~~~php
     'cover' => [